snowdrop/k8s-infra/ansible/playbook/README.md

 │   │   │   ├── group_3
 ```

 For instance, we wanted to define the ports that a k8s master needs to open.
-This has been done in the `hosts.yml` file having the following varaible assigned to
+This has been done in the `hosts.yml` file having the following variable assigned to
 the `masters` group, which is also inside a group structure so other variables are inherited.

 ```